Our vision is to help young people discover their own true nature and deepest connection to the Earth.

-Our vision is to inspire, inform and mobilise the next generation to become the guardians of biodiversity and protectors of the whole community of life on Earth.
+And, to inspire, inform, and mobilise this generation to become restorers of biodiversity, co-creators of life and of beauty, who know how to live in harmony and balance with the whole community of life on Earth.

 Photo by Paul Hilton.

-The future hope for all life on Earth, will come to rest on the shoulders of the next generation and those that will follow.
+The future hope for the current expression of life and biodiversity on Earth, has come to rest on our shoulders and those of the the next generation.

-If we are to see an end to the current rampant destruction and consumption of the natural world, we will need to see the rise of a generation that respects the rights of all species, not just our own, and that is going to require a sea change in the current thinking of humanity.
+If we are to see an end to the current rampant destruction and consumption of the natural world, that is also the driving force behind the breakdown of human health, we will need to see the rise of a generation that respects the rights of all species, not just our own, and that is going to require a sea change in the current thinking of humanity.

 Young people are pioneers of sea change, but without knowledge, there can be no understanding of what needs to change, and without hope there is no will to act.